 - Use different types of berries: blueberries, raspberries, strawberries and even sea buckthorn.

-- Use chocolate inside the cake or on top of the cake (85% dark chocolate is my favorite).
+- Use chocolate inside the cake or on top: 85% dark chocolate is my favorite).
 I also love 90%, 92%, even 99%, and I always make sure to buy FairTrade brands that use only quality cacao.

-- Use a mix of coconut flour and almond flour, or simply use coconut flour instead of the almond flour that I used.
+- Use a mix of gluten-free flours: instead of going all-in with almond flour, you could also use a mix of coconut flour and almond flour, or simply use coconut flour instead of the almond flour that I used.
 Make sure to also add a bit more liquid as well because coconut flour absorbs more water.

-- Eat this cake with 1-2 tbsp of full-fat whipped cream on top of each cake serving.
+- Eat this cake with full-fat whipped cream: add 1-2 tbsp of homemade whipped cream on top of a serving to transform this cake into an exquisite dessert.

-Thanks for reading and, if you make this recipe, be sure to let me know how it turned out.
-Leave a comment, share a photo and tag it #refreshmyhealth on Social Media!
+If you make this recipe, be sure to let me know how it turned out.
+Leave a comment, share a photo and tag it #refreshmyhealth on your Social Media!

 No Fail Butternut Squash Apple Cake (Low-Carb & Delicious)